Syria: Ba'athist Syria (1963–2024)

 The ruling Arab Socialist Ba'ath Party governed Syria as a police state through its control of the Syrian military and security apparatus; this system has frequently been described as totalitarian, although some scholars have preferred the term authoritarian.
 The 50th edition of Freedom in the World, published by Freedom House in 2023, designated Syria as "Worst of the Worst" among the "Not Free" countries and gave it the lowest score (1/100) alongside South Sudan.

 According to the 2012 Syrian constitution, the President of Syria was the head of the Syrian state, while the Prime Minister of Syria was nominally the head of government, although real power in the system lay with the presidency.
 The legislature, the People's Assembly, was the body responsible for passing laws, approving government appropriations and debating policy.
 In the event of a vote of no confidence by a simple majority, the prime minister was required to tender the resignation of their government to the president.
-Since the rule of Hafez al-Assad, the Ba'athist political system was centered around a comprehensive cult of personality focused on the al-Assad family; with Alawite loyalists of the Ba'ath party dominating key positions in the military apparatus, secret police, and political establishment.
+Since the rule of Hafez al-Assad, the Ba'athist political system was centered around a comprehensive cult of personality focused on the Assad family; with Alawite loyalists of the Ba'ath party dominating key positions in the military apparatus, secret police, and political establishment.

 The executive branch consisted of the president, two vice presidents, the prime minister, and the Council of Ministers (cabinet).
 The constitution required the president to be a Muslim but did not make Islam the state religion.
 On 31 January 1973, Hafez al-Assad implemented a new constitution, which led to a national crisis.
 Unlike previous constitutions, this one did not require that the President of Syria be a Muslim, leading to fierce demonstrations in Hama, Homs, and Aleppo organized by the Muslim Brotherhood and the traditional ulama.
 They labelled Assad the "enemy of Allah" and called for a jihad against his rule.
 The government survived a series of armed revolts led mostly by Islamists of the Muslim Brotherhood, between 1976 and 1982, through a series of repressions and massacres.
 The constitution gave the president the right to appoint ministers, to declare war and state of emergency, to issue laws (which, except in the case of emergency, require ratification by the People's Council), to declare amnesty, to amend the constitution, and to appoint civil servants and military personnel.
 According to the 2012 constitution, the president was elected by Syrian citizens in a direct election.
 Syria's legislative branch was the unicameral People's Council.
 The People's Council primarily served as an institution to validate Syria's one-party system and re-affirm the legislative proceedings of the Arab Socialist Ba'ath party.